Swiftly1/CsharpToColouredHTML/README.md

 # CsharpToColouredHTML

-This library tries to convert C# code into pure HTML with some lines of CSS that
+This library tries to convert C# code into pure HTML with some lines of CSS

-make it look as if that was inside Visual Studio or Visual Studio Code.
+that make it look as if that was inside Visual Studio or Visual Studio Code.

+Additionally if this tool colours something incorrectly,

+then it is very easily to fix that - just by changing CSS class
 ________
 Microsoft Docs default code highlighting (left) vs. this project (right)